filipeximenes/iSolate/README.md

 # iSolate

-iSolate makes beter use of Mac OS X Spaces feature so you can be more productive.
+iSolate makes beter use of Mac OS X Spaces feature so you can be more productive. iSolate allows you to switch only between open applications in the current space when hitting ``cmmmd + tab``.

 # Instalation